Understanding NT Scan in Pregnancy: Importance & Procedure

 What is an NT scan?

 The NT scan is an ultrasound done between 11 and 14 weeks of pregnancy.
-During this time, a thick fluid accumulates naturally in the back of the baby's neck.
+Nuchal translucency refers to a temporary, fluid‑filled space at the back of the fetal neck that is normally present in early pregnancy and measured by ultrasound.
 Doctors conduct an NT scan to measure the thickness of this fluid, known as nuchal translucency.

-The NT scan and blood test are part of a combined screening during the first trimester.
+First‑trimester combined screening includes NT measurement along with maternal serum markers such as free β‑hCG and PAPP‑A, and maternal age, to estimate the risk of chromosomal abnormalities.
 This comprehensive approach evaluates levels of two pregnancy-related hormones along with the NT measurement to give an accurate assessment of risk.

 Importance of NT Scan